This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

 How can you protect your child’s sight?

-Protecting your young one’s eyesight requires carefulness right from the stage of conceiving.
+Protecting your young one’s eyesight requires carefulness right from the conceiving stage.

 - Eat the right food.
-Nutritious meals like fruits vegetables and nuts are extremely beneficial to the child’s eye development.
+Nutritious meals like fruits, vegetables, and nuts greatly benefit the child’s eye development.

-- Be vigilant of unusual developments in your child’s behavior.
-If you notice behavior like blinking the eyes too often, rubbing the eyes, etc.
+- Be vigilant of unusual developments in your child’s behavior if you notice such behavior as blinking the eyes too often, rubbing the eyes, etc.

-- Keep the child away from digital screens as far as possible in order to avoid any digital eye strain.
+- Keep the child away from digital screens as far as possible to avoid any digital eye strain.

 - Bring toys that aid in the visual development of the child.